No-Charge KIT D816V Testing*

 Request Welcome Package

-Request a welcome package from the Labcorp Program Team to receive information on account setup and detailed instructions for test ordering and reporting.
+Request a welcome package from the Labcorp Program Team (by clicking HERE) to receive information on account setup and detailed instructions for test ordering and reporting.

 Order the KIT D816V test

 Confirm patient meets the eligibility criteria (see Program Eligibility section below) and complete the test requisition form.
 Then collect the specimen and contact Labcorp to schedule a pickup.

 Send patient to one of our Labcorp Patient Service Centers along with completed test requisition form for specimen collection.

 Patient must be age 18 or older, have not been tested previously under this program, AND have TWO or more of the following signs and symptoms of systemic mastocytosis.

 Systemic Mastocytosis (SM) is a rare, clonal, neoplastic proliferation of mast cells, resulting in heterogeneous symptoms due to infiltration of clonal mast cells in different organ systems, including, but not limited to, bone marrow, GI tract, skin, liver and spleen.2,3,4

 The median time from symptom onset to the diagnosis of SM can take up to seven years and involve patients visiting multiple specialists.5 Additionally, prognosis for patients with advanced forms of systemic mastocytosis is poor with median survival ranging from less than six months to three years depending on subtype.6,7 With its prevalence in greater than 90% of cases, the KIT D816V mutation is both a hallmark of SM and part of the clinical criteria for diagnosing SM.8,9

 Patients with SM may have severe, unpredictable symptoms that negatively affect quality of life, including, but not limited to:

 - Anaphylaxis (in adult patients), often severe and presenting with cardiovascular features, including hypotensive syncope5